ht93/ht93.github.io/_posts/2018-01-04-Metric-Learning-With-Spectral-Graph-Convolutions-On-Brain-Connectivity-Networks.md

 Published: Dec 2017

 ### Key Idea:
-> we propose a novel method for learning a similarity metric between irregular graphs with known node correspondences.
+> We propose to learn a graph similarity metric using a siamese graph convolutional neural network (s-GCN) in a supervised setting.

 ### Backgroung knowledge:
 [Siamese neural networks](https://www.quora.com/What-are-Siamese-neural-networks-what-applications-are-they-good-for-and-why)